-Ying Yi Ann Cheng joined CCI in 2017 as a full-time portfolio management director focussing on market research, analysis and technical factors, while also assuming responsibility for external stakeholder management.
-Cheng has spent most of her career at Citibank in London, where she was a Vice President, specialising in G10 and Emerging Market currencies, advising hedge fund clients and sovereign asset managers on alpha generating and risk management strategies.
-Cheng was most recently at RBC Capital Markets working within fixed-income and credit.
+Ying Yi Ann Cheng joined Coolabah Capital Investments, which manages Smarter Money Investments' funds, in 2017 as a full-time portfolio management director focussing on market research, analysis and technical factors, while also assuming responsibility for external stakeholder management.
+She spent the majority of her career at Citibank in London, where she was a Vice President, specialising in G10 and Emerging Market currencies, advising hedge fund clients and sovereign asset managers on alpha generating and risk management strategies.
+She was most recently at RBC Capital Markets working within fixed-income and credit.
 Prior to the sell side, Ying Yi had interned at Colonial First State and PwC in various quantitative roles.
-After receiving a 99.95 ATAR for her HSC studies, ranking her in the top 0.05% of all secondary students, Ying Yi graduated with honours in Actuarial Science from the University of New South Wales.
+She has also held various advisory roles with tech start-ups in London and Sydney.
+After receiving a 99.95 ATAR for her HSC studies, ranking her in the top 0.05% of all secondary students, Ying Yi graduated with honours in Actuarial Science from the University of New South Wales, where she was the recipient of a Coop Scholarship and included on the Dean's Honour Roll for her year of exchange at NYU's Stern School of Business.

 Kai Lin joined CCI in 2017 as a full-time Senior Data Scientist focusing on assets pricing and portfolio management.
 Prior to joining CCI, Lin worked as a data scientist at CBA where he built machine learning models to protect consumer propensities.

 Lin has also been involved in data mining projects with heavy use of R, Python, Hadoop, Hive, SQL and Linux tools.
 Prior to CBA Kai interned as signal processing researcher at Cochlear.
 Kai graduated from UNSW with 1st Class Honours and the University Medal in his Bachelor of Engineering (Electrical) program where his thesis researched pose estimation and trajectory matching.
 He is currently completing a Masters of Statistics at UNSW.

 Dr Ainslie Yuen joined CCI in July 2018 in a full-time role as a Senior Data Scientist focusing on asset pricing and portfolio management.
 Yuen was previously a Vice President at Goldman Sachs in New York, where she worked as a Strategist in the Special Situations Group, a principal investments area, concentrating on ABS and RMBS performance, amongst other things.
-Yuen was awarded a PhD in Engineering (Statistical Signal Processing Laboratory) in 2005 from Cambridge University where she focussed on statistical analysis of intertrade durations of stocks and their relationship with price volatility using wavelets, fractal, multifractal, and correlation analysis techniques.
-Ainslie has received numerous awards, including the King's College Wilkinson Fund award for a one month research visit to Paris (2005), a Cambridge

-University Engineering Department award for a two month research visit to Boston in 2002, the University of Western Australia Telecommunications Society Prize, a Vacation Scholarship at the Radiophysics Division of the CSIRO, the Association of Mining and Exploration Companies Medal, and the Western Australian Government General Exhibition (for the top twenty students in Western Australia in 1989).
+Yuen was awarded a PhD in Signal Engineering (Statistical Processing Laboratory) in 2005 from Cambridge University where she focussed on statistical analysis of intertrade durations of stocks and their relationship with price volatility using wavelets, fractal, multifractal, and correlation analysis techniques.
+Ainslie has received numerous awards, including the King's College Wilkinson Fund award for a one month research visit to Paris (2005), a Cambridge University Engineering Department award for a two month research visit to Boston in 2002, of the University Western Australia Telecommunications Society Prize, a Vacation Scholarship at the Radiophysics Division of the CSIRO, the Association of Mining and Exploration Companies Medal, and the Western Australian Government General Exhibition (for the top twenty students in Western Australia in 1989).